 Blood Clotting and Benzamidine

 Now that I don’t have to be graded on my memorization of the blood clotting cascade, let me just step back for a second and express awe for the physiological process of hemostasis.
 Think about this: we have to maintain our blood in a freely circulating form 99.999% of the time but as soon as there is a breach in the system, we have to quickly mobilize a cascade of events to prevent catastrophic blood loss.
 Pharmacological fiddling with this exquisitely controlled process is bound to have complications.
-But we have learn to walk this tightrope with drugs to prevent blood clots following stroke, orthopedic surgery, vascular stent implant, and other procedures and disorders that might cause such emboli to travel to our lungs, heart, or brain.
+But we have learn to walk this tightrope with drugs to prevent blood clots following stroke, orthopedic surgery, vascular stent implant, and other procedures and disorders that might cause such emboli to travel to our lungs, heart, or brain, you can contact any Local Doctors in your area for further info.
 Blood clots can also be caused from the medication xarelto, if you or someone you know has been taking this drug then you need to talk to a xarelto injury attorney.

 News yesterday from the American Heart Association meeting in Chicago brought our attention to a new class of anticoagulant drugs that may finally knock the coumarin, warfarin (Coumadin, racemic mixture), off its lofty pedestal as the oral antithrombotic drug of the last six-plus decades.
 Yes, the standard of care for about 65 years.
 The large, ROCKET AF trial presented yesterday had investigated the efficacy and side effect profile of warfarin relative to rivaroxaban (Xarelto, Bayer/J&J), a once-daily, oral inhibitor of the clotting factor, Factor Xa (part of a complex that converts prothrombin to the endogenous coagulation protein, thrombin).